scesi/flisol.bo/README.md

 A community-driven project by and for the FLISoL Bolivia community.
 It starts small, but together we can make it grow.
 Everyone is welcome to contribute!

+## How to contribute

+Want to help?
+Read the [contribution guide](CONTRIBUTING.md) to learn how to join the project.

 ## Technologies Used

 This project uses the following technologies: